LiorVainer/sitewave/README.md

 # 🌊 Sitewave

-**Sitewave** is a smart assistant for discovering useful websites, saving them to folders, and revisiting them through persistent chat history.
-It brings together AI-powered suggestions, engaging UI, and a full bookmarking experience with video context.
+**Sitewave** is a smart assistant that uses **Gemini AI** to help users discover useful websites, understand their purpose, and organize them into searchable folders.
+It offers a rich, animated UI and persistent chat memory to revisit suggestions later.

+> 🔮 Everything is **AI-powered** — currently backed by the **Gemini API**, which provides typed, validated website suggestions in real-time.

 ---